Skip to main content

 With active denial, there’s no doubt that the stakeholder disagrees about the nature of the risk whereas with passive denial they might not confront you but they’ll ignore your attempts to get them to own the risk.
 These tend to be the same stakeholders who will take a strong “that won’t happen to us” stance when reviewing lessons from similar past projects.

-Likewise, you’ll come across what I call the “Bury” risk response.
+Likewise, you’ll come across what I call the “bury” risk response.
 This happens when we face risks on our projects which we really don’t want to communicate as we assume that certain stakeholders will not react favorably.
 However, as we can’t pretend that they haven’t been identified we document them in our risk registers in such a way as to make them extremely difficult to locate or to comprehend.

 These are just a couple of the “risk response anti-patterns” I’ve witnessed.
 If you’ve encountered any which aren’t listed above feel free to contribute in the comments below